 The schools hours will be similar in pattern to other secondary schools with 25 hours a week of taught curriculum in addition to pastoral time, breaks and lunch.
 Optional after school activities will extend the day for many students.

 Yes.
-We will be inspected before opening and again within two years of opening.
+The school will be inspected by Ofsted before opening and again within two years of opening.

 We will be running optional extra-curricular activities every day after school, including provision for quiet study/homework.
 These activities will usually last an hour.